-Marcel Mouly's boldly colored, semi-abstract works attract private and public collectors around the world, whether his still-lifes, landscapes or port scenes.
-Having studied with masters of contemporary art, Mouly met and studied with Picasso, and having created a unique, trademark style, Mouly developed a reputation as one of the most important modernist artists of the late 20th and early 21st Centuries.
+Marcel Mouly’s boldly colored semi-abstract works attract private and public collectors around the world.
+Whether they are still lifes, landscapes, interiors, boats, or port scenes, they are collected with equal enthusiasm.
+Having studied with masters of modern art, including Picasso, Mouly created a unique trademark style and developed a reputation as one of the most important modern artists of the late 20th and early 21st Centuries.

 Shortly after being released from prison, Mouly, along with fellow artist Édouard Pignon, rented the Boulogne studio of famed modernist sculptor Jacques Lipchitz (1891-1973).
 Mouly learned a great deal from Lipchitz, particularly about the style of Cubism.
-By the mid-1940s, Mouly's art began to gain notoriety from his peers and collectors; in 1945 his paintings were exhibited in the Salon d'Automne in Paris, and the following year at the Salon du Mai.
-Mouly's first one-person exhibition was held in 1949 at the Libraire Bergamesque.
+In 1935, after studying painting at the French Academies, he began to show his work publicly.
+In 1945 he participated at the Salon d’Automne, took part in the open art forums of the Ecole de Boulogne, and studied with Leger, Pignon, and Bertin.
+The following year, he exhibited at the Salon du Mai.
+By the mid-1940s, Mouly’s art began to gain notoriety from his peers and collectors and his first one-man exhibition was held in 1949 at the Libraire Bergamesque.

-Mouly continued to develop his technique, expertly incorporating his formal art education and the influences of such masters as Picasso and Matisse to create his own unique, trademark style.
-While one may note his use of the deep, bold colors typically used in Matisse's fauvist works, or the cubism of Picasso, Mouly's style is uniquely, unmistakably his own.
-In the mid-1950s Mouly began to work in the printmaking method of lithography, and would soon gain a reputation as a master printmaker, in addition to a brilliant and skilled painter.
+Mouly continued to develop his technique, expertly incorporating his formal art education and the influences of such masters as Picasso (whom he was to study with) and Matisse to create his own unique, trademark style.
+While one may note his use of the deep, bold colors typically used in Matisse’s Fauvist works, or the Cubism of Picasso, Mouly’s style is uniquely and unmistakably his own.
+By the 1950s Mouly was already looked upon as an emerging brilliant and skilled young painter.
+In the mid 1950s, he began to work in the printmaking medium of lithography and he was soon recognized as a master printmaker, as well.